September 18, 2025

 What you’ll learn (and practice)

-• Scope the system, not just the model: Map prompts, RAG pipelines, tools, and guardrails; define boundaries and dependencies.
+Scope the system, not just the model: Map prompts, RAG pipelines, tools, and guardrails; define boundaries and dependencies consistent with E-23’s emphasis on end-to-end system risk.

-• Design defensible tests: Build acceptance criteria for hallucination, harmful content, bias, robustness, privacy leakage, and IP risk.
+Design defensible tests: Build acceptance criteria for hallucination, harmful content, bias, robustness, privacy leakage, and IP risk—aligned with regulator expectations for reliability, fairness, and explainability.

-• Evaluation methods that work: Pairwise judging, rubric-based LLM-as-judge, golden sets, and human review—and when to use each.
+Evaluation methods that work: Pairwise judging, rubric-based LLM-as-judge, golden sets, and human review—and guidance on which approaches map most directly to E-23 compliance.

-• RAG & retrieval validation: Groundedness, citation quality, retrieval recall/precision, and corpus hygiene checks.
+RAG & retrieval validation: Groundedness, citation quality, retrieval recall/precision, and corpus hygiene checks as part of monitoring content pipelines.

-• Prompt & config change control: Versioning, test harnesses, regression suites, and rollback criteria.
+Prompt & config change control: Versioning, test harnesses, regression suites, and rollback criteria—reflecting E-23’s control requirements for lifecycle management.

-• Monitoring in production: Metrics for degradation, drift, jailbreaks, and safety incidents; alert→ticket→remediation loops.
+Monitoring in production: Metrics for degradation, drift, jailbreaks, and safety incidents; practical alert→ticket→remediation loops for operational resilience.

-• Evidence & documentation: Model/system cards, validation reports, and audit-ready artifacts that align with policy and controls.
+Evidence & documentation: Model/system cards, validation reports, and audit-ready artifacts that align directly with supervisory expectations under E-23.

 Format (interactive + practical)